zikula-modules/Files/README.md

   - In your public folders, you simply click to insert links or images, copy or goto URLs
   - You can make a thumbnail from your pictures, change their size and insert directly

-  Note: Like other xinha plugins, take care to use it when cursor (no only window focus) is in the text area.
+  Note 1: In xinha editor, take care to use it when cursor (no only window focus) is in the text area.
+  Note 2: In xinha editor, *insert link* option writes a link with the file name.
+In tinymce editor, you must select text before and then, *insert link* option makes a lind to this selected text.

 For admins
 ----------